aabccd021/tiny-cookie-session/README.md

 ### If the attacker steals a recent cookie

+For most scenarios, session forking will be detected after the attacker uses the stolen cookie.
+In that case, the attacker can only use the session until the forking is detected.

-There are two worst-case scenarios where we can't detect session forking:
+Although, there are two worst-case scenarios where we can't detect session forking, making the attacker able to use the session indefinitely:

 1. The attacker steals a cookie, and the user never uses the session again (inactive).
 2. The attacker steals a cookie, and somehow (forcefully) logs out the user.